How your Council Tax is spent

 Sefton's Estimated Balances

-The number of employees within Sefton in March 2020 is 5,618 (full time equivalent).
-The figure in March 2019 was 5,694, i.e. there has been a reduction of 76.
-Included in the March 2019 figure are 37 employees who were employed at a school that has since transferred out of local authority control.
+The number of employees within Sefton in March 2021 is 5,709 (full time equivalent).
+The figure in March 2020 was 5,618, i.e. there has been an increase of 91.
+However, included in the March 2020 figure are 134 employees who have been employed to undertake COVID-19 testing and contact tracing.

 Environment Agency (North West Region)